The Modern City and World City

 Your latest jazzy dance crazes shock older generations.
 Women cut their hair short, almost as short as their skirts, or wear long trousers.
 OMG.
 The new masculine ideal is the dandy, with eye makeup and slender silhouettes.

-We mingle with renowned celebrities such as Karl Gerhard and Tutta Rolf.
+We meet popular Swedish entertainers like Karl Gerhard, a celebrated singer and songwriter, and Tutta Rolf, a popular actress and singer.
 And take notes from notary public Fritiof Englund on the city’s nightlife and not to forget all the beautiful men.

 World City 1950 to present, floor 3

-Now you can enjoy years of record rises in living standards, with suburbs served by the Metro railway and rubbish chutes in residential buildings.
+Now you can enjoy years of significant improvements in living standards.
+This includes suburbs served by the Metro railway as well as the convenience of trash chutes in residential buildings.

 If you’re young you hang out at newly built youth clubs and drink Zingo soda.
 Or perhaps gather on Kungsgatan for coffee.